Australian cities and towns are never more spectacular than when jacaranda trees burst into brilliant purple blooms.

 Published: 31 October, 2017

 If you’ve ever flown in to Sydney in October or November, you may have seen the city at its most spectacular.
 Not only does the harbour glisten, the sun glint off the Opera House, and the surf roll hypnotically onto the endless string of beaches, but the city is blanketed in swathes of a distinctive light-purple colour sometimes known as jacaranda blue.

-It’s jacaranda season, and Sydney isn’t the only place in Australia that is transformed by these dramatic blooms.
-For the next few days you can visit the Jacaranda Festival in the country town of Grafton, in northern New South Wales.
-And elsewhere, now and in the weeks ahead, you can see jacarandas weave their magic in Brisbane, Perth and Melbourne, too.
+In jacaranda season, Sydney isn’t the only place in Australia that is transformed by these dramatic blooms.
+You can visit the Jacaranda Festival in the country town of Grafton, in northern New South Wales or see jacarandas weave their magic in Adelaide, Brisbane, Perth and Melbourne, too.

 Jacarandas in bloom

 The last weekend in October is the start of the Jacaranda Festival in Grafton (about 300 kilometres, or 190 miles, south of Brisbane).
 Locals and visitors have been celebrating the jacarandas that line Grafton’s broad avenues since 1934, making this the longest-running floral festival in Australia.
 And the locals do it in style, with nine days of street parades, parties, music, dragonboat racing and food and wine.

 “Everyone gets very excited at jacaranda time,” says Sarah Templeton, a long-time festival volunteer and the 2007 Grafton Jacaranda Queen.
 “Everyone loves to let their hair down and celebrate how lucky we are to live in this part of the world.”

 This year’s blossoms are as stunning as ever.
 “The trees are gorgeous – they never fail to deliver,” Templeton says.
 “They’re really deep in colour and right on time as usual.”